-The following terms are used in this chapter.
+The following terms are used in this chapter:

 - Task Tasks are the primary mechanism by which NA interacts with your network.

-Tasks are specific actions you can either schedule or run immediately.
-Completed
+Tasks are specific

+actions you can either schedule or run immediately.
+Completed tasks provide the result of NA activities.

-tasks provide the result of NA activities.
-Workflow tasks include all tasks, for
+Workflow tasks include all tasks, for example:

-example:

 - Deploy Passwords

 - Reboot Device

 - Task Snapshot

 - Run Command Script

 - Synchronize Startup and Running Configurations

 - Update Device Software

 - Run Diagnostics

-For a complete list of tasks, refer to "What Are Tasks?" on page 289.
+For a complete list of tasks, see "About Tasks" on page 282.